CLCK0622/Poverty-Alleviation-Program/QinBaMt/main.typ

 3. *Weak Industrial Support:* The region's economy is primarily agrarian, with limited industrial development.
 This lack of diverse income sources limits the residents' ability to break the cycle of poverty.
 The economic stagnation is vividly illustrated by the plight of families who, despite possessing the will, lack the means to improve their living standards due to the absence of stable and lucrative employment opportunities.

+#figure(
+  image("GDP-China.png"),
+  caption: "The Increased Value of The Three Industries as a Proportion of The GDP in China in 2022" ) <GDP-China>

+#figure(
+  image("GDP-Hanzhong.png"),
+  caption: "The Increased Value of The Three Industries as a Proportion of The GDP in Hanzhong, Shaanxi in 2022" ) <GDP-Hanzhong>

+According to @GDP-China @China-GDP-2022 and @GDP-Hanzhong @Hanzhong-GDP-2022, the proportion of Hanzhong's primary industry in GDP is much higher than the national average, which indicates that agriculture still plays an important role in local economy with a relatively weaker industrial support.

 == Illustrative Cases from the Qinba Mountain Area

 - The economic hardships faced by disabled individuals and elderly patients underscore the region's lack of support systems.
 For example, the story of Peng Xuezhang, who struggles to afford medication for chronic diseases, reflects the broader issue of healthcare accessibility and affordability.